circonus-labs/python-circonusapi/README.md

 # Circonus API Client Library

 The `circonusapi` python module contains two classes:

 - CirconusData

 - CirconusAPI

-The CirconusAPI class contains methods to manage the Circonus Account (e.g. create checks, graphs, etc) the CirconusData class contains higher-level methods for working with data.
+The CirconusAPI class contains methods to manage the Circonus Account (e.g. create checks, graphs, etc).
+The CirconusData class contains higher-level methods for working with data.
 In particular it comes with a CAQL data fetching method, that returns Pandas DataFrames.

 ## Changelog